itis2010me/itis2010me/README.md

 - 👋 Hi, I’m Yuan Chang.
 Currently a senior CS student with a mathematics minor at UC Davis.
 - This github is where I keep my small personal projects and some interesting course projects.
-- I am interested in computer architecture and computational mathematics.
+- I am interested in Machine Learning and Computational Mathematics.
 - You can reach me via email: merchang@ucdavis.edu
 - Checkout my website: https://itis2010me.github.io/itis2010me/
+- I will be going to UCSD in Fall 2022.

 <!---